GNSS clock comparison · holdout discipline · results you can defend

 Train / holdout run

 We fit on train, report on holdout, document nulls and pinned exhibits.
-You get corrected outputs + summaries.
+You get post-processed outputs + summaries.

 4